 A shape has Rotational Symmetry when it still looks the same after a rotation.

-How many matches there are as we go once around is called the Order.
+How many times it matches when we go once around is called the Order.

-If you think of propeller blades (like below) it makes it easier.
+Think of propeller blades (like below), it makes it easier.

 Examples of Different Rotational Symmetry Order